-Charles Manson’s Son Defends Dad’s Twisted Legacy, ‘He didn’t necessarily kill.’
+Charles Manson’s Son Defends Dad’s Twisted Legacy: ‘He Didn’t Necessarily Kill’

 Brunner eventually began to ask questions about his biological father.

-While his grandparents’ answers were vague, Brunner’s highschool friend, who was interested in cults, told him more details about his father.
+While his grandparents’ answers were vague, Brunner’s high school friend, who was interested in cults, told him more details about his father.

 Despite grappling with his father’s legacy his entire life, Brunner claims to be “an average guy.”

 Quentin Tarantino’s ninth feature film, Once Upon a Time in Hollywood, opening nationwide on July 26, uses the Manson murders as a major plot point, reports Digital Trends.
-Margot Robbie stars a Shannon Tate.
+Margot Robbie stars as Shannon Tate.
 Dakota Fanning landed the role of cult member Squeaky Fromme and Damon Herriman plays the notorious Charles Manson.